breatheco-de/content/src/content/lesson/working-with-functions.md

 By using functions, you have the following advantages:

-+ Divide and conquer: divide your algorithm into smaller sub-algorithms and focus on one problem at a time.
++ Divide and conquer: Divide your algorithm into smaller sub-algorithms and focus on one problem at a time.
 + Re-use your code by calling the function several times, dramatically reducing your code length.
-+ Organize your code: function names will tell you what that piece of code does, you can have all the functions in a separate file and re-use it in all your future developments.
++ Organize your code: Function names will tell you what that piece of code does, you can have all the functions in a separate file and re-use it in all your future developments.

 If you think about it, functions are the equivalent of books.
 They store knowledge and ways of doing things, and in future developments, you re-use them instead of having to figure out everything all over again.